IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

         unzip ~/liberty_admin_pot/pbw_migrationBundle.zip -d ~/Student/lab_1010/pbw-bundle

+    b.
+List the contents of the "pbw-bundle" directory

+        ls -l

     ![](./images/media/image26.png)

-    Next, you will leverage the **server.xml** fie from the migration bundle of artifacts to facilitate faster time to value when configuring and deploying the PlantsByWebSphere application to a new WebSphere Liberty Server environment.
+    Next, you will leverage the **server.xml** file from the migration bundle of artifacts to facilitate faster time to value when configuring and deploying the PlantsByWebSphere application to a new WebSphere Liberty Server environment.